 Storing breastmilk with blood in it

 Some babies might refuse to drink breastmilk with significant amounts of blood in it due to the strong iron taste it might have.
 This taste intensifies when the milk is refrigerated or stored for several hours.

-Therefore, if you have expressed milk and you notice blood in it, do try to feed it to your baby straight away if possible to prevent him from rejecting the milk.
+Therefore, if you have expressed milk and notice blood in it, try to feed it to your baby immediately if possible to prevent him from rejecting the milk.

 Preventing and stopping bleeding from your nipples